Artificial Christmas tree: Plastic

 "Addis produced the trees applying the same technology used to produce toilet brushes, and in green to replicate the natural (pine needle) colour"...as post-war plastics took off, the bottle-brush tree trend became a hit.

 The prelit tree has become increasingly popular in the United States and Germany as well, due to added ease of not having to string one's own lights.
 Types of lights popular today include incandescent lights (also referred to as "mini lights") and LED lights (where each bulb with its own socket, is wired in parallel, using twice the wire as series, but preventing the whole string from going out should one bulb burn out).
 Prelit trees are subject to the mandatory regulations for the safety standards of electrical products and have to meet safety standards approved by a nationally recognized testing laboratory such as UL (Underwriters Labs), CSA (Canadian Standards Association), ETL (Intertek), GS, BS and RoHS.
 Artificial Christmas trees may be "frosted" or "glittered" and designed for outdoor uses with UV additives.
 Plastic trees can come in a variety of different colors, and one type came with built-in speakers and an MP3 player.

 Companies such as Mountain King, Barcana and the National Tree Company have marketed increasingly realistic PVC trees made to closely resemble Douglas fir, Ponderosa pine or other common types of Christmas trees.
 During the 1990s trees not only began to appear more realistic but some also smelled more realistic.
 Many of these more modern models come with pre-strung lights and hinged branches which simply had to be snapped into position.
-More recently, companies such as Christmas Tree World have begun to use (PE) plastic molded from natural tree branches in an effort to create more realistic artificial Christmas trees.
+More recently, companies such as Christmas Tree World have begun to use polyethylene (PE) plastic molded from natural tree branches in an effort to create more realistic artificial Christmas trees.